Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ### (A5) Meta-Logical Closure
 If a system is capable of reflecting upon its own limits (as in Gödel’s theorem), then it must posit a higher, non-contained source of semantic coherence.

-These axioms form the basis of the modal system used to derive the existence of $\Omega$.
+These axioms form the basis of the modal system used to derive the existence of Ω.

 ### 2.2 Successor-Based Grounding Architecture (AltRoute)